 - Try to lease or get the horse on trial.

 never trust a riding test in the horses own arena, yard or paddock.
 Horses feel comfortable there.
 They are comfortable with everything around them.

 - Have your professional ride the horse off the property and in traffic if possible.
 That rider should put the horse through as many paces and tests as possible to expose any suspect areas.
 This should include galloping the horse both away and towards home and pulling it up before reaching its destination, riding it past the entrance gate several times.

 DRUGS & VETS

-The Drugs of choice are varied but their are many used so where do they get these S4 prescription based Medicines?
+The Drugs of choice are varied but their are many used so where do they get these S4 prescription-based Medicines?
 How come they always have an unlimited supply of them?
-Well they get them from Veterinary Officers of course and that means that there are not enough controls out there to stop the illegal use of them.
-No self Regulation of their Industry otherwise it wouldn’t be happening in plague proportions.
+Well, they get them from Veterinary Officers of course and that means that there are not enough controls out there to stop the illegal use of them.
+There is no Regulation of their Industry otherwise it wouldn’t be happening in plague proportions.